Orientation

 Parking cars and bikes

-Parking is free for personal vehicles and bicycles for the 2024/25 academic year!
-Register your vehicle with the university before you get here to claim your free parking permit.
+Parking is currently free for students, staff, and faculty with vehicles and bicycles.
+Students must register their vehicle with the university before they arrive on campus.
 Bikes can also be registered with the University in case you experience theft or damages while on campus.

 Public transit

-TriMet bus stops are located within a block of campus on NE Dekum Street and NE 27th Avenue.
+There is a TriMet bus stop within a block of campus.
 Nike Biketown also has locations on campus.
 Students may be eligible to access the free or low-cost, income-based passes offered by both TriMet and BikeTown.

 Mt hood green graphic